Prax69/CS433_CN_Assignnment1/README.md

 PART 3: <br />
+keep the browser open so it doesn't get stuck.
+Rest is same as 1 but no need to do tcpreplay instead use some other processes.
 */

 ALSO THE REPOSITORY CONTAINS A PDF FILE WHICH HAS REFERENCES FOR WHENEVER WERE USED AND SCREENSHOTS OF OUTPUT FROM OUR END